babar-raza/package-descriptions/groupdocs.com/nuget/GroupDocs.Merger for .NET.md

 - Ability to log document manipulation process information.
 - Load document from local disk, stream or from URL.

-## New Features in Version 20.2
+## New Features in Version 20.4

-- Added support for the MHTML file format.
+- This release implements the import of OLE objects into:
+  - Microsoft PowerPoint and Open Document presentations.
+  - Microsoft Word documents.
+  - Microsoft Excel and Open Document spreadsheets.
+- Ability to add PDF document attachments.

-For the detailed list, please visit [GroupDocs.Merger for .NET 20.2 Release Notes](https://docs.groupdocs.com/display/mergernet/GroupDocs.Merger+for+.NET+20.2+Release+Notes).
+For the detailed list, please visit [GroupDocs.Merger for .NET 20.4 Release Notes](https://docs.groupdocs.com/display/mergernet/GroupDocs.Merger+for+.NET+20.4+Release+Notes).

 ## Join & Split File Formats